 Got another “why” question?
 Send it to email@example.com

-Partners and supporters of Our Streets PVD and others have compiled detailed information about the health, economic, environmental, and quality-of-life benefits of streets built to share.
+Partners and supporters of Providence Streets Coalition and others have compiled detailed information about the health, economic, environmental, and quality-of-life benefits of streets built to share.

 - American Heart Association – Health Benefits of Complete Streets